Wifi to Zigbee

 So, what to do?
 My system was running for a month and I did not want to lose my config and history/data.
 Simple solution; I downloaded a new Image with the correct settings and pointed a new Container to the same /config folder on my NAS.

-Since the instructions on the Home Assistant website are not quite correct for my version of Synology DSM 7.2.2-72806 Update 3, below the updated steps:
+Since the instructions on the Home Assistant website were not quite correct for my version of Synology DSM 7.2.2-72806 Update 3, below the updated steps:

 Install Home Assistant Container